ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/redeployment.md

 - Is your SSH connection failing?
   Ensure the dev-side Git remote and SSH host settings in your dev-side SSH config match what was covered in the [previous article]({{< relref "deployment" >}}#ssh)).
-- The server-side `post-receive` hook is executable, right?
+- The serverside `post-receive` hook is executable, right?
 - All paths and usernames are correct (and not still using the generic names from this guide), right?
 - Is the `npm run build` command failing?
 Make sure your Node.js is reasonably up to date and then your server has sufficient RAM (covered in the [Node.js article]({{< relref "nodejs" >}})).
 - Check that you've properly performed the manual steps for [setting up zero-downtime redeployment](#preparations) (you've made a `shared` directory, all your symlinks are current, etc.).